Former Tainan Weather Observatory

 The Former Tainan Weather Observatory (原台南測候所 (原台南测候所, Yuán Táinán Cèhòu Suǒ)) is a former weather station in West Central District, Tainan, Taiwan.

 History

 The weather station was built in 1897 during the Japanese rule of Taiwan.
 For a very long time, the building had been remained unused.
 The Tainan City Government designated it a municipal historic site in 1998, and it became a national historic site in 2003.
 It later opened as a museum, and was closed for six months to repair damage from the 2016 southern Taiwan earthquake.
 On 31 March 2019, it was reopened to the public.

 Architecture

 The building has a round structure following three concentric circles with offices on the outside, tower access on the inside and a circular hallway running between them.
 The top of the tower contains the exterior instruments.

 Transportation

-The building is accessible within walking distance south west of Tainan Station of Taiwan Railways.
+The building is accessible within walking distance south west of Tainan Station of Taiwan Railway.